-c.
+d.
 Standardization

-The Portasal is usually quite stable but to ensure quality control, a standardization routine should be performed in the following sequence every time the machine is powered up or the bath temperature is changed.
+The Portasal is usually quite stable but to ensure quality control, a salinity standardization routine should be performed using a new sealed IAPSOSW bottle every time the instrument is powered up, the bath temperature is changed, or a set of salinity sample measurements are taken.